ssakaue/ssakaue.github.io/content/misc/ader.md

 $$\text{Regret}(i^*) = \sum_{t=1}^T \langle p_t, \ell_t \rangle - \sum_{t=1}^T \ell_{t,i^*} \lesssim \sqrt{T \log N}$$

-See, e.g., [Hazan's book](https://arxiv.org/abs/1909.05207) for the proof (if there is a perfect expert, the $\log N$ regret is possible via bisection).
+See, e.g., [Hazan's book](https://arxiv.org/abs/1909.05207) for the proof.
+(If there is a perfect expert, it is easy to see that the $\log N$ regret is possible via bisection).

 ### Combining for Dynamic Regret Bound
 At each $t$: